S3 method for class 'tna'

 Skip to contents

-This function plots a transition network analysis (TNA) model using the qgraph package.
+This function plots a transition network analysis (TNA) model using the cograph package.
 The nodes in the graph represent states, with node sizes corresponding to initial state probabilities.
 Edge labels represent the edge weights of the network.
+See cograph::splot() for details on how to further configure the plot.

 Usage